gabslim912/sencargo/about.md

 ---
-layout: default
+layout: about
-title: A propos
+title: About Us
-permalink: "/a_propos/"
+permalink: "/about/"

 ---